-If both hands have two cards when playing Punto Banco, the dealing rules come into play.
+If both hands have two cards when playing Baccarat, the dealing rules come into play.
 The rules dictate whether an extra card is to be dealt to either hand.

 Here is the gameplay procedure for the Player’s Hand;